The Surprising Agreement Between Convex Optimization Theory and Learning-Rate Scheduling for Large Model Training: Convergence Results

 \end{theorem} The above result is essentially the same as \citep[Thm.\ 10]{Defazio2023a}; the only difference is that we explicitly separate $\gamma$ and $(\eta_t)$ which will be convenient subsequently.
-We refer to \cref{sec:app:proofs} for technical remarks and a proof.
+We refer to \cref{sec:app:proofs} for a proof.

 Our next goal is to compute the base learning-rate $\gamma$, given a schedule $\eta_t$, that minimizes the bound in \eqref{eqn:bound-schedule-convex}.
-We can do so by assuming a bound on the expected gradient norms: \begin{enumerate}[label=(A\arabic*)] \item Assume that there exists $(G_t)_{t\leq T}>0$ such that $\E\|g_t\|^2 \leq G_t^2$ for all $t\leq T$. \end{enumerate} \begin{remark} In general, the choice of $\gamma$ will affect the iterates $(x_t)$ and therefore the gradient norm bounds $(G_t)$.
+To do so, we assume a bound on the expected gradient norms: \begin{enumerate}[label=(A\arabic*)] \item Assume that there exists $(G_t)_{t\leq T}>0$ such that $\E\|g_t\|^2 \leq G_t^2$ for all $t\leq T$. \end{enumerate} \begin{remark} In general, the choice of $\gamma$ will affect the iterates $(x_t)$ and therefore the gradient norm bounds $(G_t)$.
 Thus, the following Corollary can be applied \emph{only if} we apply the same bound $G_t$ independent of $\gamma$.
-This is the case for the standard assumption of $f(\cdot,s)$ being Lipschitz with constant $G>0$; in that case, choose $G_t=G$ for all $t\in \N$. \end{remark}
+This is the case for the standard assumption of $f(\cdot,s)$ being Lipschitz with constant $G>0$; in that case, choose $G_t=G$ for all $t\in \N$. \end{remark} Let ${\eta_{1:T} := (\eta_1,\ldots,\eta_T)}$, and ${G_{1:T} :=(G_1,\ldots,G_T)}$.
+For convenience, we define the quantities